 The student will be able to explore themes of emancipation, spirituality, religion, liberation, peace, authenticity, and identity as these relate to development of Christian identity in a postmodern world.
 The course will explore contemporary themes in practical pastoral care, and spiritual development from the vantage points of philosophy, theology, and ethics.

-There are no conditions for admission, all Bachelor's students are welcome.
+Registration for this minor is now possible.
+There are no conditions for admissions, all Bachelor's students are welcome.

 LANGUAGE OF INSTRUCTION